spider-rs/spider-clients/python/README.md

 ## Error Handling

-The SDK handles errors returned by the SpiderWebAI API and raises appropriate exceptions.
+The SDK handles errors returned by the Spider Cloud API and raises appropriate exceptions.
 If an error occurs during a request, an exception will be raised with a descriptive error message.

 ## Contributing

-Contributions to the SpiderWebAI Python SDK are welcome!
+Contributions to the Spider Cloud Python SDK are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

 ## License

-The SpiderWebAI Python SDK is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).
+The Spider Cloud Python SDK is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).